matthew-mcateer/loss_landscapes_tf-keras/README.md

-# Visualizing the Loss Landscape of Neural Nets
+# Visualizing the Loss Landscape of Neural Networks

-This repository contains the tf.Keras implementation of the code for the paper
+The code in this repository calculates loss landscapes for arbitrary Keras and tf.Keras models.
+The algorithm is based on the following paper:
 > Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer and Tom Goldstein. [*Visualizing the Loss Landscape of Neural Nets*](https://arxiv.org/abs/1712.09913).
 NIPS, 2018.

 An [interactive 3D visualizer](http://www.telesens.co/loss-landscape-viz/viewer.html) for loss surfaces has been provided by [telesens](http://www.telesens.co/2019/01/16/neural-network-loss-visualization/).